 Excel is one of the most used software in today’s digital world.
-Most of the people quickly open up an Excel file when they need to write or calculate anything.
+Most people quickly open up an Excel file when they need to write or calculate anything.
 It is like “paper”. (remember those graph notebooks from school times..)

 Actually, this is not only specific to Microsoft’s Excel but most of the spreadsheet software like open office or google sheets.
 However, we will focus on Excel and what can you do with it today, as it offers huge flexibility you will discover below.

 1. You can create tools, calculators, and simulations with Excel